nguyen-huu-luong/RCMS_EC/README.md

 Data Mining - Group 07

 ## Repository's structure
-- FE: Here is where we implement UI
+- frontend: Here is where we implement UI
-- BE: Here is where we implement server side, includes:
+- backend: Here is where we implement server side, includes:
-    * Internal: Implement by NodeJS
+    * internal: Implement by NodeJS
-    * External: Implement by Python
+    * external: Implement by Python

 ## Authors
 - Ta Le Dac Loc